LiskHQ/lisk-docs/docs/building-on-lisk/interacting-with-the-blockchain.md

 ## Connecting to Lisk

-You can connect to Lisk by instantiating a new ethers.js `JsonRpcProvider` object with a RPC URL of the Lisk network:
+You can connect to Lisk by instantiating a new ethers.js `JsonRpcProvider` object with an RPC URL of the Lisk network:

 ```javascript
 const ethers = require('ethers');